SHASWAT2000-loves-logic/Personal-Website/README.md

 **Description** - This repo contains the code for my personal website.
-The website has the following components -
+The website has the following components for a user using any device other than smartphone-

 1. Sidebar - positioned fixed to the left side
 2. About - general description about myself, my past experiences and looking ahead